sn0218/Django-React-Discussion-Forum/README.md

 ## Description
 The discussion forum application is built by Django and React.
 The forum web app allows any user to view threads.
 Users can register and login to create new thread and reply to any threads to join any discussion.

+## Functions and Features
+### Functions
+-   Registration
+-   Login / Logout
+-   Browse all threads sorted by updating date
+-   Browse threads by topic
+-   Add new thread
+-   Add new post to reply in a thread
+-   Bookmark Page
+-   User Profile Page (Edit Avatar and biography)

+### Features
+-   Guest / unauthenticated user can browse all the threads and posts
+-   Token based authentication
+-   Infinite Scrolling
+-   Mobile responsive

+### Tech Stack
+-   Python Django
+-   React.js
+-   HTML / CSS
+-   Material UI
+-   React Bootstrap

 ## Distinctiveness and Complexity